E4crypt3d/OOP-Based-Library-with-database-PYTHON/README.md

-NOTE:Required Packages are available in requirements.txt
+NOTE : Required Packages are available in requirements.txt